 Yet all these problems pale when Rex finds an abandoned address book in a phone booth and sets out to find its owner.
 When the owner turns out to be the beautiful but desperate Natasha, the victim of an abusive husband, Rex finds himself wishing he had heroic powers so he could rescue this damsel in distress.
 Storybook solutions, it turns out, are no match for real-life adult problems, and once again Rex finds the answer in his own ingenuity and with the help of good friends.

-Short-listed for the CLA Book of the Year for Children Award 2007
+- Short-listed CLA Book of the Year for Children Award, 2007

-Short-listed for the Ruth and Sylvia Schwartz Award (Young Adult/Middle Reader) 2008
+- Short-listed Ruth and Sylvia Schwartz Award (Young Adult/Middle Reader), 2008